naizhengtan/CobraSAT/README.md

 - Serializability consistency axioms (`axiom`) of database history [[4]](#cite4).
 - Direct MonoSAT encoding (`mono`) [[5]](#monosat).

-We ran the experiments on benchmark with different ratios of random read-only and write-only transactions (see details in section 6 of paper [[1]](#cobra)).
+We ran the experiments on a benchmark with different ratios of random read-only and write-only transactions (see details in section 6 of paper [[1]](#cobra)).
 The read:write ratio workloads tested were 50:50, 75:25, and 90:10.
 The workloads are given as polygraph files (`.polyg`) consisting of node counts, edges, and constraints.
 Nodes correspond to transactions, and edges as write-read dependencies.
-Writes have been combined to reduce constraints in the polygraph. (see section 2.3 and 3.1 of Cobra paper [[1]](#cobra).)
+Writes have been combined to reduce constraints in the polygraph (see section 2.3 and 3.1 of Cobra paper [[1]](#cobra)).

 Binary and unary labeling encodings were first compiled into DIMACS files by Python before being passed into solvers. `mono` was encoded directly into MonoSAT Python.
 All others were encoded directly into Z3 Python.